AdaCore/spark2014/lrm/source/packages.rst

    declaration not to have a postcondition (which in its absence defaults to True) but for the body or body stub to have a Refined Postcondition.

 #.
+For an ``expression_function`` without an explicit Refined Postcondition
+   the expression implementing the function acts as its Refined Postcondition.

+#.
 The static semantics are otherwise as for a postcondition.

 .. centered:: **Verification Rules**